Auth

 const res = await client.get("com.example.event.listRecords", { params: {...} });

 Pass did to act as that user; omit it for anonymous calls against public endpoints.
-This is a trust boundary — anything that actually crosses a network needs a real service-auth JWT, not this shortcut.
+This is a trust boundary — anything that actually crosses a network needs a real service-auth JWT or space credential, not this shortcut.

 See SvelteKit + Cloudflare for the typical loader pattern.